 We don’t see any of the schools are colleges teach us to excel as the software in our academics.
-Whatever business models we learn becomes a theory until we join the corporate company.
+Whatever business models, we learn a theory until we join the corporate company.

-The biggest problem with this theoretical knowledge is it does not support with real-time life examples.
-Nothing to worry we will guide you through all the process of creating a database in excel.
+The biggest problem with this theoretical knowledge is it does not support real-time life examples.
+Nothing to worry; we will guide you through all the process of creating a database in excel.

 We need to design the excel worksheet carefully to have proper data in the database format.
 Follow the below steps to create a database in excel.

-Step 2: Once the headers of the data table is clear we can easily start entering the data just below the respective column headings.
+- Once the headers of the data table are clear, we can easily start entering the data just below the respective column headings.

 Not only the first or second row, but you also cannot leave any row empty after entering certain data to the database field.

-Step 3: As I said each column called Fields in the database.
+- As I said, each column is called Fields in the database.
 Similarly, you cannot have an empty field between the data.

 You need to enter the field’s one after the other.
 Having a gap of even one column or field is strictly prohibited.

-The reason why stressed so much on not to have empty record or field is that when the data need to be exported to other software or web as soon as software sees the blank record or field it assume that is the end of the data and it may not take the full data into consideration.
+The reason why stressed so much on not to have an empty record or field is that when the data need to be exported to other software or web, as soon as the software sees the blank record or field, it assume that is the end of the data, and it may not take the full data into consideration.

 In the above image, I have data all the way from row 1 to row 5001.

-Here you need to make sure My data has header checkbox is ticked and the range is selected properly.
+- Here you need to make sure My data has a header checkbox is ticked, and the range is selected properly.

-Step 8: Since we have created a table whenever you enter the data after the last column it would expand automatically.
+- Since we have created a table, whenever you enter the data after the last column, it would expand automatically.

 Ok, we have the database ready now.
 Follow below pros and cons to have a good hand on your database.